- 3 minutes to read

-This document provides an overview of iCalendar format and its implementation.
+This document provides an overview of iCalendar format and its implementation in the XtraScheduler Suite.

 The iCalendar format is designed to enable the communication between different scheduling applications over the Internet.
 The iCalendar RFC 2445 defines the requirements for openly exchanging the scheduling and calendaring information.
 It is currently the most supported and widely used standard to interoperate between your application and the most popular calendars - Apple iCal, Lotus Notes, Microsoft Outlook, Google Calendar, Novell GroupWise, and Windows Calendar, just to name a few.

 The main set of elements included in the iCalendar standard is supported.
 Tasks and journaling capabilities of RFC 2445, as well as descriptors and extensions specific for a particular calendar application, have been suggested for future versions.

 The XtraScheduler Suite provides two classes designed for export and import operations with data in iCalendar format - the iCalendarExporter and iCalendarImporter.
 Their constructors take a SchedulerDataStorage instance as a parameter specifying the appointment's location.
 When the iCalendarExporter is created, it provides information on the number of objects intended for export via the AppointmentExchanger.SourceObjectCount property.
 It can be used to adjust the progress indicator.

 You can decide for each calendar item how they should be handled.
 Two pairs of events are designed for this purpose.
 The AppointmentExporter.AppointmentExporting and AppointmentImporter.AppointmentImporting events are raised before an item is processed.
 The Cancel event argument enables you to exclude the item from the resulting data.
 The AppointmentExporter.AppointmentExported and AppointmentImporter.AppointmentImported events occur when the process is complete.